Ugochukwuodinaka/WHO-Covid-19-Global-Analysis/README.md

 - **Top 10 Countries By Reported Deaths:**
 - In the analysis of the top 10 countries with the highest number of reported Covid-19 deaths, i  provided critical insights into the severity of the pandemic's impact on global mortality rates:
 - __United States of America:__ Leading the list with 1,144,877 reported deaths, the USA continued to face significant challenges in managing the pandemic and reducing mortality rates.
-- __Brazil:__ Brazil follows closely with 702,116 reported deaths, highlighting the devastating toll of the virus on the country's population and healthcare system.
+- __Brazil:__ Brazil follows closely with 702,116 reported deaths, showing the devastating toll of the virus on the country's population and healthcare system.
 - __India:__ India reported 533,333 deaths, indicating the widespread impact of the pandemic despite recent efforts to ramp up vaccination and containment measures.
 - __Russian Federation:__ With 400,935 reported deaths, Russia faces ongoing challenges in controlling transmission and ensuring access to healthcare services for Covid-19 patients.
 - __Mexico:__ Mexico reported 334,947 deaths, emphasizing the need for continued vigilance and public health interventions to mitigate the spread of the virus.